#Hoodoo Bible

 The Bible In Hoodoo.

 Amongst practitioners of hoodoo, the Bible is often referred to as the most powerful conjure book in existence.
-For traditional rootworkers and conjure men, the scriptures contained in the Bible are considered powerful spells that are able to cause good or bad circumstances in one’s life, but the Bible’s power doesn’t stop at its written word.
-The physical book itself can be used as a charm to cause (protection) or turn away gossip.
-For many of those who are new to conjure, the use of the Bible can seem contradictory and cause confusion as to how it fits into the magical tradition of hoodoo.
+For traditional root workers the scriptures contained in the Bible are considered powerful and are able to cause good or bad circumstances in one’s life, but the Bible’s power doesn’t stop at its written word.
+The physical book itself can be used as a charm for (protection) or turn away gossip.
+For many of those who are new to this, the use of the Bible can seem contradictory and cause confusion as to how it fits into the magical tradition of hoodoo.

-Even today the majority of African Americans who practice hoodoo would consider themselves Christians.
-Both magic and religion can live harmoniously side by side because of the conjure person there is no separation between the two.
-Over time other cultures that found magical power in the words of the bible, the most prominent being Jewish mysticism.
-The 6th and 7th books of Moses became available to African American communities and quickly became a staple in hoodoo practice.
+Even today the majority of African Americans who practice hoodoo are Christians.
+Both magic and religion can live harmoniously side by side.
+Over time other cultures had found magical power in the words of the bible, the most prominent being Jewish mysticism hoodoo is no different.

-So basically you don't have to use it you can create your own prayers and bless your own spell / rituals.
+So basically it's the biggest part in this religion/ practice.
 But if you took the bible out if hoodoo that would be disrespectful to the community and their history if your practicing traditional Hoodoo ..

 Text